 Present Warangal attracts many tourists, thanks to Warangal's important history, exquisite monuments, grand temples, superb gardens, beautiful lakes, and sanctuaries with rich fauna & flora.
 The Main draw of tourists in the city include Warangal Fort, the 13th century star shaped Shiva temple, Bhadrakali temple and the thousand pillared temple.
 Wildlife Sanctuaries at Pakhal and Eturnagaram and Pakhal Lake are other tourist spots which are worth visiting.
 Natural beauty with magnificent manmade structures leaves Warangal with an enviable spot in the tourist map of India.

-To visit and experience Telangana hassle-free, view Telangana tour packages
+To visit and experience Warangal hassle-free, view Warangal tour packages

 by Akshay Balraj on Apr 23, 2010

 Experience true Andhra culture in Warrangal!
 Be it food, festivals or temples, Warrangal has got it all!

 Warangal is a city located in the state of Andhra Pradesh.
 Travelling around Warangal can be quite easy, given the number of options available for local travel in the region.
 You can choose between travelling in buses and auto rickshaws while travelling within Warangal.

 Warangal has a fairly decent government bus service that covers most of the regions in the city.
 You can opt for bus travel within Warangal as this is the cheapest mode of travel in the city.
 While travelling through bus in Warangal, it would be better if you’re familiar with the general layout of the city.
 This will help you identify the major stops better and will make your commute easier.
 Bus fares in Warangal normally range around Rs 3 to 10.